rp729/07-Network-Programming/socket-blocking.md

 ## How it works...

 In this example, we enable blocking on a socket by setting the value`1`in the`setblocking()`method.
 Similarly, you can unset the value`0`in this method to make it non-blocking.

-This feature will be reused insome later recipes, where its real purpose will be elaborated.